GUSA initiative pushes for textbook affordability and accessibility - The Georgetown Voice

-The GUSA Senate is creating a subcommittee for book affordability and accessibility to assist students with the financial burden of accessing textbooks each semester.
-The project seeks to lower barriers for low and middle-income students purchasing books and other class materials.
+The GUSA Senate is creating a subcommittee for book affordability and accessibility to assist students with accessing textbooks.
+The project seeks to lower the barrier low and middle-income students face each semester when purchasing textbooks and class materials.

 The subcommittee, led by Sen. Kariel Bennett (COL ’23), focuses on three initiatives: a scholarship fund, book-cap, and a university-wide book drive.